PiotrBerebecki/authentication-authorisation-notes/README.md

 OAuth = Allowing an application (TwitPic) to act on your behalf to and access information from an application that you use (Twitter).

+## SSL vs TLS vs HTTPS

+### SSL
+Secure Sockets Layer (SSL) is a cryptographic protocol that enables secure communications over the Internet.
+SSL was originally developed by Netscape and released as SSL 2.0 in 1995.
+A much improved SSL 3.0 was released in 1996.
+Current browsers do not support SSL 2.0.

+### SSL
+Transport Layer Security (TLS) is the successor to SSL.
+TLS 1.0 was defined in RFC 2246 in 1999.
+The differences between TLS 1.0 and SSL 3.0 were significant enough that they did not interoperate.
+TLS 1.0 did allow the ability to downgrade the connection to SSL 3.0.
+TLS 1.1 and TLS 1.2 are the later editions in the TLS family.
+Current browsers support TLS 1.0 by default and may optionally support TLS 1.1 and 1.2.

+### HTTPS
+Hypertext Transfer Protocol Secure (HTTPS), or “HTTP Secure,” is an application-specific implementation that is a combination of the Hypertext Transfer Protocol (HTTP) with the SSL/TLS.
+HTTPS is used to provide encrypted communication with and secure identification of a Web server.